Samso9th/pip-cleanup/README.md

 - Virtual environment friendly - works with both global and virtual environments
 - Use --exclude to skip test directories or other non-relevant code
 - Use --ignore to keep packages that might be used indirectly
-- Use --json for integration with other tools or scripts
+- Use --json for integration with other tools or scripts.
 - Use --requirements to update your requirements.txt automatically

 ## Contributing